Yield: one 9" x 13" cake (12–15 servings)

 - Place other cake layer—cut side down—on top of whipped cream.
 Using an offset spatula, spread remaining whipped cream on top.

-- Decorate cake with pineapple chunks, sprinkles, maraschino cherries, or whatever you like.
+- Decorate cake with pineapple chunks, sprinkles, maraschino cherries, or whatever you like!
+We used pineapple and Magic Unicorn Sprinkles from a local favourite of ours: Beautiful Briny Sea.

 - Store any leftovers in the fridge.